 - Water: At different times, bees need water.
 Although they use very little water during a good honey flow, this need increases in hot weather.
 If there is no water within half a mile of the site, it needs to be supplied otherwise bees may seek water from neighbouring properties e.g. swimming pools or leaking taps.
 Place corks, wood, bark or straw on the water's surface so the bees do not drown.
 Do not site hives around dams or where mustering takes place - cattle can be flighty during mustering.

-An ideal site has a hedge or fence at least 2m high between the hives and your neighbour or footpath.
+- An ideal site has a hedge or fence at least 2m high between the hives and your neighbours or footpath.